jakshi/lysenko.dev/content/post/2015-year-sum-up.md

     * **Torsten Förtsch**
         * I got more comprehensive view of IT infrastructure systems because of things that Torsten shows me.
         * I saw what it means to be life-long engineer, and I would like to follow this path.
-        * Also, he is German and he speaks Russian fluently.
-It makes me to continue learning German.
     * **Jean-Yves Sireau**
         * I learnt from him how important for business is to make fast decision and make fast progress.
 What did it change in my way of thinking?
 I understand that I should become faster.
 Problem should be resolved fast.
-And solutions that brings fast results are better in general etc.
+And solutions that brings fast results are better in general.

-* New hobby this year:
+* Two new hobbies this year:
-    * reading books
+    * Reading books
+    * Hiking

 * Two might-have-been dream in this year:
     * make my eyesight better than last year.